 Ireland introduced transfer pricing rules in order to ensure inter-company transactions are completed in a transparent manner.
 In this case, the arm’s length rule applies which provides for the taxation to occur in the country of the receiver.
 There are also exemptions from this rule that apply to small and medium-sized companies that have less that 250 employees, and a turnover of less that 50 million EUR, assets valued at less than 43 million EUR.

 Our company registration representatives in Ireland can provide more information on transfer pricing rules applied here.

 Furthermore, our local consultants invite you to watch this useful video about the holding companies in this country:

-As mentioned above the Irish corporate tax is among the lowest in Europe and in the world.
-Irish holding companies are subject to a 12.5% corporate tax rate on the profits resulted from a trading activity.
-All other passive income earned by an Irish holding company is taxed with 25%.
-Capital gains that do not qualify for the participation exemption are applied a 33% tax rate.
-When it comes to the repatriation of dividends, the Finance Act of 2013 introduced a tax credit for certain foreign dividends received by an Irish resident company.
-In all other cases the withholding tax on dividends is levied at a 20% tax rate.
+As presented earlier, the corporate tax rate applied in Ireland is one of the lowest in the European countries.
+Irish holding companies are subject to a 12,5% corporate tax rate on the profits resulted from a trading activity.
+All other passive income earned by an Irish holding company is taxed at a rate of 25%.
+Capital gains that do not qualify for the participation exemption are applied at a 33% tax rate.
+With regards to the taxation of the holding companies in Ireland, the following are also available:

 - the exemption on the payment of the capital gains tax is applicable if the holding company owns at least 5% of the company’s ordinary share capital;